 Not all HRT is created equal.
 The specific hormones you take—and how you take them—play a major role in your personal risk profile.
 If you’ve had a hysterectomy, you can typically use estrogen-only therapy, which research shows does not carry the same risks as combination therapy.
 If you still have your uterus, you’ll need a combination of estrogen and progestogen to protect your uterine lining.
 Beyond the type, the form matters, too.
 Pills, patches, gels, and creams can all affect your body differently.
 Exploring options like Bioidentical Hormone Replacement Therapy can offer a more customized approach that aligns with your body’s specific needs.

-Your Personal and Family Health History
+Factoring in Your Personal and Family History

 This is where everything comes together.
 Your personal and family health history is the most important factor in determining if HRT is a safe choice for you.
 A history of breast cancer, ovarian cancer, blood clots, stroke, or heart disease will heavily influence the decision.
 This is why a thorough consultation with a healthcare provider who specializes in women’s health is so critical.
 They can help you weigh your personal history against the potential benefits of relieving your menopausal symptoms.
 For low-risk women, the benefits often clearly outweigh the risks, but you can only know that after a careful and honest discussion about your health.